felixlopz/hubrise-test-task/content/apps/dotdigital/en/configuration.md

 position: 3
 layout: documentation
 meta:
-  title: dotdigital Connection to HubRise Configuration
+  title: Connect dotdigital to HubRise - Configuration Guide
   description: Instructions on how to configure dotdigital Bridge.
+Synchronise data between your EPOS and your apps.
 ---

 After you connect the dotdigital Bridge to HubRise, you will be asked to configure the app.